creator35lwb-web/YSense-AI-Attribution-Infrastructure/docs/YSense-AI-White-Paper-v1.1.md

 ### Copyright Notice

-© 2025 YSense™ AI Attribution Infrastructure Project.
+© 2025 YSenseAI™ AI Attribution Infrastructure Project.
 Created by Alton Lee Wei Bin (Creator35LWB).
 This white paper is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
 The underlying software implementation is available under Apache License 2.0.
-YSense™ and 慧觉™ are trademarks of the project creator.
+YSenseAI™ and 慧觉™ are trademarks of the project creator.
 All rights reserved.

 ### Disclaimer

-This white paper provides informational analysis of the YSense™ AI Attribution Infrastructure project as of November 29, 2025.
+This white paper provides informational analysis of the YSenseAI™ AI Attribution Infrastructure project as of November 29, 2025.
 The content is provided for educational and informational purposes only.
 All projections, technical specifications, and strategic analyses represent current planning and may change without notice.
 This document does not constitute financial advice, investment solicitation, technical implementation guarantee, or professional consulting services.

 No warranties are made regarding the accuracy, completeness, or suitability of this information for any particular purpose.
 Readers should conduct independent evaluation and seek appropriate professional advice before making decisions based on this content.
 Revenue projections and market analyses are estimates based on current market conditions and do not guarantee future performance.

 The technical frameworks and methodologies described herein are presented at a conceptual level for understanding the innovation.
 Specific implementation details may vary and are subject to continuous improvement.
-Neither the author nor the YSense™ project assumes liability for any consequences arising from the use of information contained in this document.
+Neither the author nor the YSenseAI™ project assumes liability for any consequences arising from the use of information contained in this document.

 ### Version History